 CSU's Bachelor of Veterinary Technology prepares graduates to advance their careers caring for animals and supporting veterinarians in their work.
 Choose from subjects in areas such as Clinical Technology, Large Animal Technology or Practice Management to suit your career goals and aspirations.

 CSU's Graduate Certificate in Captive Vertebrate Management is designed to provide graduates with scientific training and career development opportunities in the fields associated with captive vertebrate management.

 CSU's Master of Animal Science aims to promote advanced critical reflection on professional practice in the animal industries, preparing graduates for leadership positions.

-CSU's Doctor of Veterinary Studies is designed to provide practising veterinarians with clinical and research skills and knowledge for specialist veterinary practice of a national and international standard.
+CSU's Doctor of Veterinary Studies is designed to provide veterinarians with advanced veterinary professional and research skills and knowledge for specialist veterinary practice and research capacity of a national and international standard.